-While atomic fragments might seem rather benign, there are scenarios in which the generation of IPv6 atomic fragments can introduce an attack vector that can be exploited for denial of service purposes.
+While atomic fragments might seem rather benign, there are scenarios in which the generation of IPv6 atomic fragments can be leveraged for performing a number of attacks against the corresponding IPv6 flows.
 Since there are concrete security implications arising from the generation of IPv6 atomic fragments, and there is no real gain in generating IPv6 atomic fragments (as opposed to e.g. having IPv6/IPv4 translators generate a Fragment Identification value themselves), we conclude that this functionality is undesirable.

-Section 3 describes some possible attack scenarios.
+Section 3 briefly discusses the security implications of the generation of IPv6 atomic fragments, and describes a specific Denial of Service (DoS) attack vector that leverages the widespread filtering of IPv6 fragments in the public Internet.
 Section 4 provides additional considerations regarding the usefulness of generating IPv6 atomic fragments.